Delaware River Port Authority

-The Delaware River Port Authority (DRPA), officially the Delaware River Port Authority of Pennsylvania and New Jersey, is a bi-state agency instrumentality created by a congressionally approved interstate compact between the governments of Pennsylvania and New Jersey.
+The Delaware River Port Authority (DRPA), officially the Delaware River Port Authority of Pennsylvania and New Jersey, is a bi-state agency instrumentality created by a congressionally approved interstate compact between the state governments of Pennsylvania and New Jersey.
 The authority is principally charged to maintain and develop transportation links between the two states with four bridges and a mass transit rail line across the Delaware River.
-Though the DRPA has "port" in its name, it does not own or operate any ports.
+Although the DRPA has "port" in its name, it does not own or operate any ports.

 History

-In 1919, the Pennsylvania and New Jersey legislatures approved the creation of the Delaware River Bridge Joint Commission.
-The first meeting was held on December 12, 1919, with commissioners from both Pennsylvania and New Jersey.
-On July 1, 1926, the first bridge opened before a crowd of over 25,000 people.
-It was named the "Delaware River Bridge", and following the ceremony, over 100,000 people participated in the inaugural walk.
-United States President Calvin Coolidge came the next day to dedicate the bridge.
-However, there was thought that there should be a regional governing body for a port authority, and also the construction of another bridge and a high-speed rail line.
-And so, on July 17, 1951, United States President Harry S. Truman signed a bill that created the Delaware River Port Authority.
+In 1919, the Pennsylvania and New Jersey legislatures approved the creation of the Delaware River Joint Commission to oversee the construction of a road bridge over the Delaware River between Philadelphia, Pennsylvania and Camden, New Jersey.
+The Delaware River Bridge (now the Benjamin Franklin Bridge) opened on July 1, 1926.
+On June 7, 1936, the Bridge Line rapid transit line began operation, using the lower deck of the Delaware River Bridge.
+The Philadelphia Rapid Transit Company operated the line on behalf of the Joint Commission.

+On July 17, 1952, United States President Harry S. Truman signed a bill that created the Delaware River Port Authority, replacing the Joint Commission.
 In 1953, construction started on a new bridge to connect South Philadelphia and Gloucester City.
 In 1955, the existing bridge was renamed Benjamin Franklin Bridge, while the name Walt Whitman Bridge was approved for the new bridge that would open in 1957.
 By 1966, two more bridges were approved: the Commodore Barry Bridge (opened February 1, 1974) and the Betsy Ross Bridge (opened April 30, 1976).
-In 1974 and 1990, the Ben Franklin Bridge and the Walt Whitman Bridge carried their one-billionth vehicle, respectively.
+In 1974 and 1990, the Ben Franklin Bridge and the Walt Whitman Bridge carried their one-billionth vehicle.

 In 2011, DRPA ceased operating the Philadelphia Cruise Terminal.
 In 2015, DRPA sold the RiverLink Ferry to the Delaware River Waterfront Corporation and the Cooper's Ferry Partnership.

-In 2022, the DRPA completed the installation of more than 20 MW of solar panels at its facilities, built by TotalEnergies.
+In 2022, the DRPA installed more than 20 MW of solar panels at its facilities built by TotalEnergies.
 The Lindenwold, Ashland, Woodcrest, and Ferry Avenue PATCO stations, as well as the Betsy Ross Bridge, Commodore Barry Bridge, and DRPA's headquarters in Camden, have large solar canopies covering their parking lots.
-These will provide more than half of the DRPA's electricity usage and will save it $12 million over a 20-year PPA contract.
+These will provide more than half of the DRPA's electricity usage and save it $12 million over a 20-year PPA contract.

 Board of Commissioners

-The Delaware River Port Authority is governed by 16 commissioners; eight commissioners each represent New Jersey and Pennsylvania.
+Sixteen commissioners govern the Delaware River Port Authority, eight representing New Jersey and Pennsylvania.
 All eight New Jersey commissioners are appointed by the governor of New Jersey, and six Pennsylvania commissioners are appointed by the governor of Pennsylvania.
 The Pennsylvania treasurer and the Pennsylvania auditor general serve as ex officio commissioners.
 These two officers are elected officials.

 The 16 commissioners also serve as the board of directors for the Port Authority Transit Corporation or PATCO, a DRPA subsidiary.